-Every once a while, I peeked at the football games playing on our TV and got to know a few Oregon Ducks rivals.
+First of all, GO DUCKS!
+2015 Rose Bowl Champion, the Oregon pride.Every once in a while, I peeked at the football games playing on our TV and got to know a few Oregon Ducks rivals.
 Stanford was one of them if I am not mistaken.
 I ever lived in Palo Alto where Stanford University is for a few years but I have never visited the campus till now.

-Either they are built new or under the maintenance with extreme efforts.
+Either they are built new or under maintenance with extreme efforts.
 I think this is what money and wealth can do.
-It does not appear to me an educational institution.
+It does not appear to be an educational institution.
 It is more like an open museum with sophisticated architecture and manicured landscape.
 I breathed in cozy sunshine and fresh grass.

 Without a head, the body still gestures strength and athletic merits.
-I just like to see the patterns after patterns regardless how I went around the buildings.
+I just like to see the patterns after patterns regardless of how I went around the buildings.
 This is when I don’t complain about the harsh light…

 I cleaned up the lens flare and tested a sepia version.
 This look is more like the college campus that I have in mind.